 - Get ready for your interviews.
 Be prepared with questions for your candidate based on necessary skills and fit within your company.

-- Block time in your schedule for the interviews and keep it blocked.
+- Block time in your schedule for the interviews and keep it blocked until all interviews are scheduled.

 - Do not schedule more than one or two interviews within the work day.

 - Do your best to schedule all of your interviews within the same week.
-If you can, schedule them within a 2-3 day is even period is better.
+If you can, schedule them within 2 or 3 days.
+Keeping them close together helps you remember.

 - Be organized.